jxnblk/mdx-go/README.md

 ## Motivation

-mdx-go is built with the idea of **[Progressive Documentation][]** in mind, intended to be used anywhere as a dev server, prototyping tool, or simple static site generator.
+Blazin is built with the idea of **[Progressive Documentation][]** in mind, intended to be used anywhere as a dev server, prototyping tool, or simple static site generator.
-By embracing the MDX file format, the docs you create with mdx-go can easily be used in other tools.
+By embracing the MDX file format, the docs you create with blazin can easily be used in other tools.
-Start your docs with mdx-go and migrate to tools like [Next.js][] and [Gatsby][] when needed.
+Start your docs with blazin and migrate to tools like [Next.js][] and [Gatsby][] when needed.
-You can even keep mdx-go around to use as a dev tool outside of other React applications.
+You can even keep blazin around to use as a dev tool outside of other React applications.

 [Next.js]: https://github.com/zeit/next.js/
 [Gatsby]: https://github.com/gatsbyjs/gatsby